 During the placement, you should support your student's development in all the behaviours of the PSI Core Competency Framework by facilitating them to undertake activities that will enable them to practise these behaviours.
-A list of the relevant PSI Core Competency Framework behaviours can be found here.
+As this cohort of students started their pharmacy degree using the former PSI Core Competency Framework (CCF) and where assessed against this framework in their 4th year placement, they will still be using the former framework for this 5th year placement.
+A list of the relevant behaviours in the former PSI CCF can be found in the induction and training plan here.
 A training plan will enable you and your student to plan a sufficient range of activities.
 A sample induction and training plan can be found on the APPEL website.